 Donor-advised funds collect donations from individuals and disperse money according to the recommendations of donors, who get an immediate tax write-off and remain anonymous.
 Because of the way they are structured, donor-advised funds often distribute money to groups with wide-ranging values and ideologies, a dynamic that can be challenging for the organization managing the fund.
 For example, the San Francisco federation announced last year that it would monitor its giving more closely after sending funds to a group that was accused of backing the insurrection at the U.S. Capitol.

 Meanwhile, the Adelson Family Foundation, established by the late casino magnate and Republican megadonor Sheldon Adelson and his wife Miriam, made the list along with the Irving I Moskowitz Foundation, the Helen Diller Family Foundation and other entities with a focus on the U.S. Jewish community and Israel.
+The list also includes the Committee for Accuracy in Middle East Reporting in America, known as CAMERA.

 The Jewish groups appear alongside Christian Advocates Serving Evangelism, which topped the list, and donor-advised funds run by major Wall Street firms such as Fidelity and Schwab.